pankaj0123/flight/README.md

 ## Model Building

-### Descion Tree Regressor
-Decision tree regression observes features of an object and trains a model in the structure of a tree to predict data in the future to produce meaningful continuous output.
-Continuous output means that the output/result is not discrete, i.e., it is not represented just by a discrete, known set of numbers or values.

-- Mean Absolute Error: 0.2782590113510548
-- Mean Squared Error: 14.042787834325525
-- Root Mean Squared Error: 3.7473707895437203
+### Logistic Regression
+Logistic regression estimates the probability of an event occurring, such as delayed or not, based on a given dataset of independent variables.
+Since the outcome is a probability, the dependent variable is bounded between 0 and 1.

+Model Accuracy = 55%

 ## Deployment
 ### Flask
 Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.[2]
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.

-- The out will be ginven in minutes.
+- The output will print where flight is delayed or not.
 - The app runs on local host.
 - To deplot it on the internet we have to deploy it on Heroku.

 ### Heroku
-We deploy our Flask app to [Heroku.com][https://flightd.herokuapp.com/].
+We deploy our Flask app to [].

 We prepared the needed files to deploy our app sucessfully:
 - Procfile: Contains run statements for app file.